Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

-## Merge and join two chords or two musical fragments (voices merge, voices splice)
+## Merge and join two chords or two musical fragments (voices merge, voices concatenate)

-The built-in function add of the chord type can merge two chords (or two music fragments).
+The built-in function `add` of the chord type can merge two chords (or two music fragments).
 For example, there are two pieces of music (the chord type itself can also be a piece of music) A and B.

 The parameter mode can be used to select the mode of merging.